-The Jaschke Lab bridges the fields of Synthetic Biology, Microbiology, Virology, and Systems Biology to answer fundamental questions of:
+The Jaschke Lab bridges the fields of Synthetic Biology, Microbiology, Virology, and Systems Biology to address fundamental problems of:

-(1) how to discover all the components necessary to make a functional genome?
+(1) how do we discover all the components necessary to make a functional genome?

-(2) how to reconfigure these components to make engineered genomes more reliable and predictable?
+(2) how do we reconfigure these components to make engineered genetic systems more reliable, more predictable, and more useful?

-(3) how to engineer biology to benefit human health and reduce impacts on our environment?
+(3) how do we engineer biology to benefit human health and reduce impacts on our environment?